rlcao/emuser/RongluCao-English.md

 ### Projects
 #### Oracle China DC Build
 As the first member of China cloud team, I went through the whole process of setting up Oracle China cloud compute site, including both compute infrastructure and compute services build.
 On joining Oracle, I was assigned to work on building compute site for China cloud, which was not as easy as expected due to China government policy on public cloud infrastructure.
-With little support from team members from other sites (due to timezone issue), I managed to grow from code study and set up compute site components:
+With little support from team members from other sites (due to timezone issue), I managed to grow from code studying and set up compute site components:

 * Infrastructure setup including management node setup, chef server setup, monitoring host setup
 * Public cloud services like compute service manager, regional compute service manager, network service in compute